DGM-3780-Spring2021/Use-a-REST-API/README.md

-# Use a REST API
+# TypeScript - Use a REST API

-In this assignment, we will be creating a simple webpage/web app that will display data returned from an open web API.
+In this assignment, we will be creating a simple webpage/web app that will display data returned from an open web API using TypeScript.

 ## Steps

 1. Select an open (no authentication required) API. - A few of my favorites are the [Star Wars API](https://swapi.co/) and the [PokeAPI](https://pokeapi.co/) (More below)
 2. Create a website.
 3. Connect the website to the API and display data from the API.
 4. Add interactivity.
-(2 items) - Things like click for more information, and search are good ways to allow user interactivity.
+(4 items) - Things like click for more information, and search are good ways to allow user interactivity.

+## Requirements
+* Source Code must be in TypeScript.
+* Variables must be strictly typed.
+(Including function scoped variables.)
+* Must make use of interfaces
+* Must use a build process kicked off by a `npm build` command

 ## Helpful Hints
 - The interactivity can be simple.
-Things like pagination (a next button), or view more detail, work great!
+Things like pagination (a next button), or view more detail, or add favorites work great!
 - Keep the HTML website simple, use a html framework and/or template.
 This is about using javascript to **fetch** (cough..
 Cough.. hint..) data.